About help and support for single parents

 People who can help single parents

-Reaching out for support – and saying yes when it’s offered – can be hard sometimes.
-You might feel like you should be able to cope on your own, or that you’re being a nuisance.
-But people like to help out.
+Asking for help – and saying yes when it’s offered – can be hard sometimes.
+You might feel like you should be able to cope on your own.
+You might also worry that you’re being a nuisance.
+But many people like to help out, and they’ll be glad if you ask them to do something specific.
 And if you’re prepared to help them out in return, you don’t need to feel uncomfortable.

 If you’re finding it hard to think of people who might be able to help, you could try these ideas:

-- Friends – support from friends might be less complicated and emotional than support from family.
+- Friends: support from friends can sometimes be less complicated and emotional than support from family.

-- Local people – you could try people from your child care centre, kindergarten or school, a local club or a support group.
+- Local people: you could try people from your child care centre, kindergarten or school, a local club, religious group or support group.

-- Telephone hotlines or online counselling – this might be good if you need to spend a lot of the time at home or just need someone to listen once in a while.
+- Telephone hotlines or online counselling: this might be good if you need to spend a lot of time at home or just need someone to listen once in a while.

 – Marnie, 30, single mother of two children